johnson-darko/shswassce/client/src/lib/eligibility/group1-logic-explanation.md

   // 3.
 Reference the program name in the main eligibility logic so it uses checkGroup1Eligibility.
   // 4.
 No need to duplicate logic—just update group1Map and ensure the main file routes the program to this function.
    // 5.
-Add it to the program and requirements, append to it
+Add it to the program and requirements, append to it I will append the "Doctor of Optometry (OD)" program to your programs-knust.json file, including all key details for Group 2 eligibility
 This document explains which programs and requirements can be grouped under the shared Group A eligibility logic, as implemented in `checkGroup1Eligibility` in `eligibility-knust.ts`.

 ## Group A Logic Summary